QuantEcon/lecture-source-jl/rst_files/generic_programming.rst

 * *`Abstraction <https://en.wikipedia.org/wiki/Abstraction_(computer_science)#Abstraction_in_object_oriented_programming>`_:* In OO one develops a taxonomy of hierarchical "is-a" relationships as "classes", where the key abstraction involves describing interactions between the self-contained "classes"
 * *`Encapsulation <https://en.wikipedia.org/wiki/Encapsulation_(computer_programming)>`_:* Most OO code has fully mutable classes, where access to the internals is tightly controlled since the class manages its own state
 * *`Inheritance <https://en.wikipedia.org/wiki/Inheritance_(object-oriented_programming)>`_* Code reuse in OO is achieved through adding a new class to the tree and inheriting some of the behavior of the parent class.
-* *`Polymorphism <https://en.wikipedia.org/wiki/Polymorphism_(computer_science)>`_:*  The abstract `isa` relationships between types in a taxonomy provide a way to have the same function change its behavior given the particular type
+* *`Polymorphism <https://en.wikipedia.org/wiki/Polymorphism_(computer_science)>`_:*  The abstract "is-a" relationships between types in a taxonomy provide a way to have the same function change its behavior given the particular type

 With Julia
 * You will realize you will do no "encapsulation" or "inheritance", and polymorphism will be fundamentally different
 * Abstraction is primarily achieved through keeping the data and algorithms that operate on them as orthogonal as possible--in contrast to OOP
-* The supertypes in Julia are simply used for selecting which specialized algorithm to use (i.e. part of generic polymorphism, but nothing to do with inheritance)
+* The supertypes in Julia are simply used for selecting which specialized algorithm to use (i.e. part of generic polymorphism) and have nothing to do with OO inheritance

 Iterative Design of Abstractions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As its essence, the design of generic software is that you will start with creating algorithms which are largely orthogonal to concrete types, and in the process you will discover commonality which leads to abstract types
+As its essence, the design of generic software is that you will start with creating algorithms which are largely orthogonal to concrete types, and in the process you will discover commonality which leads to abstract types with informally defined functions operating on them

-This design is in direct contrast to object-oriented design and analysis (`OOAD <https://en.wikipedia.org/wiki/Object-oriented_analysis_and_design>`_), where you start by specifying a taxonomies of types, add operations to those types, and then move down to various levels of specialization (where algorithms are embedded at points within the taxonomy, and potentially specialized with inheritance)
+This design is in direct contrast to object-oriented design and analysis (`OOAD <https://en.wikipedia.org/wiki/Object-oriented_analysis_and_design>`_), where you specify a taxonomies of types, add operations to those types, and then move down to various levels of specialization (where algorithms are embedded at points within the taxonomy, and potentially specialized with inheritance)

 In the examples that follow, we will show for exposition the hierarchy of types and the algorithms operating on them, but the reality is that the algorithms are often designed first, and the types came later
 ..
 However,  we apologize in the example we confuse things somewhat by jumping to the axioms first for expositoin